The AAA Sales Framework: How to Reframe Questions and Handle Objections

 2. Associate

-Link their question to a positive trait or outcome.
+Link their concern to a positive trait or successful outcome.

 Example: